What is a Beneficiary?

 What information do I need to select a designated beneficiary?

 There’s no single answer to this question.
 It depends on your particular life insurance policy or will.
-To start, you’ll want their full legal name and their relationship to you (child, spouse, father, brother, etc.)
+To start, you’ll need to provide the beneficiary’s full legal name and relationship to you (child, spouse, father, brother, etc.).

 Providing as much information as possible will ensure that there is no confusion about your wishes, that your beneficiaries can be found, and that your benefits will be distributed in a timely manner.